rczyzewski/blog/_posts/2024-05-19-word-frequencies.md

 sight it's not a big difference between those words, and telephone numbers.
 In order to avoid such situations I'm creating my own decks wile reading a books - so I know the context of the word.

-As I'm a developer, I have a set of scripts that are collecting vocabluary from kindle.
-Then there is a web interface to enrich those words with transalationn and usage from online resources.
+As I'm a developer, I have a set of scripts that are collecting vocabulary from Kindle.
+Then there is a web interface to enrich those words with translation and usage from online resources.
 This way I can decide if the word is not a mistake, translation is clear, examples are vivid and significant.
-It all goes well, but many of those words are for me just one occurrences: so there was just one place where I have found tose words, put into Anki, and now struggling to remember them.
+It all goes well, but many of those words are for me just one occurrence: so there was just one place where I have found tose words, put into Anki, and now struggling to remember them.

 So my basic idea is to use the data from https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Spanish .